jeremyButtler/find--Co-infections/README.md

   step.
 This means that their are a lot of parameters that can be changed.
 My advice is to get several good data set that you know the answer to and pick a couple key parameters to fiddle around with.
-Just keep in mind that changing some parameters can drastic effects on the find co-infections ability to ignore noise.
-One example is lowering the mapping quality for the binning step, which can increase the false positive rate.
+Just keep in mind that changing some parameters can change how well find co-infections can ignore noise or detect co-infections.
+One example is lowering the mapping quality for the binning step, which when lowered can increase the false positive rate, but when increased can result in less detected co-infections.

+Another tip of advice, make sure that some of your tests do not have references that match the sequences in the sample.
+That way you can test a realistic case.

 ## Testing: